Vladimirbr/express-jwt-passport-local-mongoose-winston/README.md

 ## Sample Rest API for login and signup

-Handling sample authorization in nodejs express server using jwt, passport, mongoose and mongodb
+Handling sample authorization in nodejs express server using jwt, passport, mongoose and mongodb, typescript

 ## Requirements